 1. Using "Lures" to bring the consumers to you

 Many businesses have been taking advantage of nearby PokéStops by placing “Lures” (In-app purchase which makes that PokéStop a hotspot for Pokémon) and attracting both Pokémon and consumers to the area for as little as $1.19/hour!
 Stores can only purchase and drop lures at their brick and mortar stores if there is a PokéStop in their surrounding area.
 Once the lure is dropped, all players in the local area will see it on their phone and will be drawn to the location.
 Instead of doing a local search for stores, many players have begun visiting businesses purely because of the lure.
-Lures gives consumers incentive to search for your store and once the players are at your store front, it becomes a lot easier to draw them in as customers if your competitors haven’t done the same.
+Lures gives consumers incentive to search for your store and once the players are at your store front, it becomes a lot easier to draw them in as customers.
 Of course, like any marketing campaign, be sure to pay close attention to measure the results.
 How many more people visited your business?
 What was their average transaction?
 Ultimately, how much revenue did you generate vs. how much did you spend, and what is the value of the business awareness that you created which may also result in return visits.

 2. Provide discounts or deals for Pokémon players